Notice of the Annual General Meeting of Beijer Alma AB (publ)

 It is proposed that auditors’ fees be paid in accordance with approved invoices.

-The Nomination Committee’s proposal is presented in the proposed agenda above.
+A brief presentation of the new director proposed by the Nomination Committee is provided below.
 More information about all of the proposed directors is available on the company’s website, www.beijeralma.se.

-The Nomination Committee proposes, at the recommendation of the Audit Committee, that the registered public accounting firm KPMG AB be re-elected as the company’s auditor for a term of office of one year, meaning until the end of the 2022 Annual General Meeting.
-If the Meeting resolves in accordance with this motion, KPMG AB intends to appoint Authorized Public Accountant Helena Arvidsson Älgne as the company’s Chief Auditor.
+The Nomination Committee proposes, at the recommendation of the Audit Committee, that the registered public accounting firm KPMG AB is re-elected as the company’s auditor for a term of office of one year, meaning until the end of the 2024 Annual General Meeting.
+If the Meeting resolves in accordance with this proposal, KPMG AB intends to appoint Authorized Public Accountant Helena Arvidsson Älgne as the company’s auditor in charge.

-Ahead of the 2022 Annual General Meeting, the Nomination Committee proposes that the Annual General Meeting resolve that the company apply the same procedures as to those applied in the preceding year and that the Annual General Meeting appoint the members of the Nomination Committee.
-This motion entails that the Nomination Committee would comprise Chairman of the Board Johan Wall, Anders G. Carlberg as representative of the principal owner, and three representatives of the next largest shareholders who have indicated their willingness to participate in the Nomination Committee, namely Jonathan Schönbäck (Odin Fonder), Mats Gustafsson (Lannebo Fonder) and Malin Björkmo (Handelsbanken Fonder).
+Ahead of the 2024 Annual General Meeting, the Nomination Committee proposes that the Annual General Meeting resolves that the company applies the same procedures as those applied in the preceding year and that the Annual General Meeting appoints the members of the Nomination Committee.
+This proposal entails that the Nomination Committee would comprise of the Chairman of the Board Johan Wall, Anders G. Carlberg as representative of the principal owner, and three representatives of the next largest shareholders who have indicated their willingness to participate in the Nomination Committee, namely Hans Christian Bratterud (Odin Fonder), Hjalmar Ek (Lannebo Fonder) and Malin Björkmo (Handelsbanken Fonder).
 Anders G. Carlberg is nominated as Chairman of the Nomination Committee.

-The Board of Directors proposes that the Annual General Meeting resolve to authorize the Board, on one or more occasions until the next Annual General Meeting, disapplying the shareholders’ preferential rights, to decide on issues of new Class B shares or convertible debentures carrying the right to new Class B shares, but that such issues may not cause the company’s registered share capital on the date of the Annual General Meeting to increase by more than a total of 10 percent.
-The Board will also be entitled to make decisions in cases when contributions may be made with assets other than money (non-cash issue), with the right to offset debt or according to other terms.
+The Board of Directors proposes that the Annual General Meeting resolves to authorize the Board of Directors, on one or more occasions until the next Annual General Meeting, with deviation from the shareholders’ preferential rights, to decide on issues of new Class B shares or convertible debentures carrying the right to new Class B shares, but that such issues may not cause the company’s registered share capital on the date of the Annual General Meeting to increase by more than a total of 10 percent.
+The Board of Directors will also be entitled to make decisions in cases when contributions may be made with assets other than money (non-cash issue), with the right to offset debt or according to other terms.

 To be valid, a resolution must be supported by shareholders representing not less than two-thirds of both the votes cast and the shares represented at the Meeting.